Jeddah Tower: Impact

-According to a representative of Standard Chartered, which invested US$75 million in Saudi Binladin Group, Saudi Arabia is going to spend over US$400 billion (SR1.5 trillion) on infrastructure over the next few years.
-According to reports by Citi Investment Research & Analysis, $220 billion worth of development, accounting for 36% of all construction spending in the MENA region, will be directly or indirectly beneficial to Jeddah Tower.
-Jeddah Tower and City themselves are intended to set an example of green development, using modern technology and having a low carbon footprint relative to the number of people they will support.
+According to a representative from Standard Chartered, which invested US$75 million in the Saudi Binladin Group, Saudi Arabia is expected to allocate more than US$400 billion (SR1.5 trillion) toward infrastructure projects over several years.
+Analysis by Citigroup reported that approximately US$220 billion in development spending, representing 36 percent of total construction expenditure in the Middle East and North Africa, could directly or indirectly affect the Jeddah Tower project.
+The Jeddah Tower and its surrounding development have also been presented by planners as an example of environmentally conscious construction, incorporating modern technologies aimed at reducing their overall carbon footprint relative to projected occupancy levels.